mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/cli-reference/dcos-edgelb-list/index.md

 ---

 # Description
-Returns a list of the names and a summary of all configured pools.
+The `dcos edgelb list` command returns a list of the names and a summary of all configured pools.

 # Usage